 Each student is assigned a faculty advisor.
 Advisors serve as contacts for student questions or concerns.
 First year students meet twice with their advisor during the fall semester and at least once in the spring semester.
-Second year students meet at least once with their advisor each semester.
+Second year students meet at least once with their advisor each semester (fall and spring).
 Additional advising meetings may be requested by the student or recommended by the advisor to support student success and professional development.

-Should students have an issue regarding the program director and/or assistant director that they would like to discuss with a faculty member, they should contact the program's Medical Director or the CAHP Assistant Dean for Academic Affairs.
+Should students have an issue regarding the program director and/or assistant director that they would like to discuss with a faculty member, they should contact the CAHP Assistant Dean for Academic Affairs.